precice/precice.github.io/pages/community/precice-workshop-2024.md

 ## Program

-Next you find the preliminary program for the workshop.
-More details will be added in the next weeks, stayed tuned!

 The cost of lunch, as well as coffee and snacks is included in the registration fee.
 The same applies for the invited dinner.

 ### Course